You can use npx create-browser-app to get started in 1 minute. This will create a new project that will analyze the Stagehand docs using Stagehand.

 npx create-browser-app

-To use the pre-release version of Stagehand, run:
+To use our Contexts with Stagehand, run:

 npx create-browser-app --alpha